DiamondLightSource/volume-segmantics/README.md

-# Unet Segmentation
+# Volume Segmantics

-A place to store some Unet segmentation workbooks and scripts
+A toolkit for semantic segmentation of volumetric data using PyTorch deep learning models